SemMorph3D: Unsupervised Semantic-Aware 3D Morphing via Mesh-Guided Gaussians: Experiments

-\textbf{User Study.} To validate the perceptual quality of our results, we conducted a user study with 54 participants, who compared outputs of our method against those from DiffMorpher, MorphFlow, NeuroMorph and the Ablation study.
-The evaluation focused on four criteria: structural similarity, texture consistency, edge continuity, and overall preference.The criteria shown below: \begin{itemize} \item \textbf{Structural Similarity}: Preservation of structure in intermediate frames. \item \textbf{Texture Consistency}: Smooth and natural color transitions without abrupt jumps. \item \textbf{Edge Continuity}: Smooth and continuous edges without breaks or distortions. \item \textbf{Overall Score}: Comprehensive evaluation based on structural similarity, texture consistency, and edge continuity. \end{itemize} Full details are provided in Appendix~\ref{subsec:User}.
+Full details are provided in Appendix A.5.
 The results show an overwhelming preference for our method across all metrics.
 Over $80\%$ of users rated our morphs as superior overall, with particularly strong and consistent agreement on aspects such as texture consistency and edge continuity.
 This perceptual validation confirms that our method generates more visually coherent and high-quality morphs, aligning with our quantitative experiments.